Level-set terms

 \[ v |\nabla \phi|\]

 where $v$ is a scalar field.
-This term models the motion of the level-set in the normal direction (see [1, Chapter 6]).
-Here is an example of how to use it:
+It moves the level-set in the normal direction (see [1, Chapter 6]).
+Here it is on a star-shaped interface (see the geometry page):

 end